-Green Bay Packers quarterback Aaron Rodgers will almost certainly be the NFL MVP, but by leading the Buffalo Bills to six consecutive victories to finish the season, Josh Allen may threaten Kansas City Chiefs quarterback Patrick Mahomes for the runner-up in the award.
+Green Bay Packers quarterback Aaron Rodgers will almost certainly be the National Football League's Most Valuable Player for the 2020 season, but by leading the Buffalo Bills to six consecutive victories to finish the year, Josh Allen may threaten Kansas City Chiefs quarterback Patrick Mahomes for the runner-up in the award.

 "I've talked to very knowledgable people in league circles who quietly will say that if they had to choose between the two right now, they would take Allen for the course of the career, because he's larger and possibly more durable than Patrick Mahomes would be.
 It remains to be seen how durable both are over the long haul, but that's high praise for Josh Allen because there is a sense by some that Patrick Mahomes is in a class by himself.
 There are others that think Josh Allen is in that exact same class."

-Still, after Mahomes led the Chiefs to three consecutive comebacks in the postseason last year, it seemed that it was fait accompli that he would eventually go down as the greatest quarterback in the history of the sport.
+Still, after Mahomes led the Chiefs to three consecutive comebacks in the postseason last year, it seemed it was fate that he would eventually go down as the greatest quarterback in the history of the sport.
 Maybe we've become so numb to his greatness, but it does appear that there's been some leveling of the playing field among the sport's elite quarterbacks this season.

 Rodgers - seen by many as the most talented quarterback ever before the arrival of Mahomes - added another incredible chapter to his story this year, one that will likely net him his third All-Pro nod, among other honors.
 Rodgers, of course, hasn't had the benefit of working under a coach like Andy Reid in his career, nor has he been blessed by the consistently great weaponry at Mahomes' disposal.
 Tom Brady may always be the most accomplished quarterback ever, but if you built quarterbacks in a lab, you'd be more likely to build Mahomes and Rodgers, as opposed to Brady.
 That will make comparing and contrasting the respective careers of both a fun thing to do.